Advertisement

 Things to Do in Hanoi – Vietnam

 The busy roads are filled with cars, motorbikes and bicycles, and the streets and small laneways can be described as a bustling yet organised urban chaotic warren.
 And the noise.
-Hanoi Old Quarter is filled with car engines revving, motorbikes buzzing around, the sizzle of as it cooks and many, many people buying, selling, working, walking, eating, sightseeing, shopping and more.
+Hanoi Old Quarter is filled with car engines revving, motorbikes buzzing around, the sizzle of food as it cooks and many, many people buying, selling, working, walking, eating, sightseeing, shopping and more.
 Hanoi Old Quarter is a hive of activity.

 Things to Do in Hanoi – Accommodation